frankharkins/squeaky/README.md

   horrendous diffs.
 Squeaky minifies SVG outputs to a single line, which also reduces file size.

+- **Remove trailing whitespace**

+  Often missed in markdown (but not in version control), Squeaky removes trailing whitespace from ends of lines *and* empty lines from ends and beginnings of cells.

 - **Remove empty cells**

   Squeaky removes empty cells, including that annoying empty code cell at the